Curriculum Design Statement;

 • Speak to the teachers and Learning Support Assistants (LSAs) (staff voice/ professional conversations)

-• Speak to and listen to parents/ carers about their child’s growth and development (parent voice)
+• Speak to and listen to Parents/Carers/ carers about their child’s growth and development (parent voice)

 • Measure the progress the children have made in all areas of learning since they first started our school. (data comparisons)